cncf/glossary/definitions/loosely_coupled_architecture.md

 ---
 title: Loosely Coupled Architecture
-status: Feedback Appreciated
+status: Completed
-category: Technology
+category: Property
 ---
 ## Loosely Coupled Architecture

-### What it is

-Loosely Coupled Architecture is a system design approach in which applications are lean, with a single responsibility, without many dependencies, allowing teams to work, deploy, fail and scale independently, increasing business responsiveness.
-[Microservices](https://github.com/cncf/glossary/blob/main/definitions/microservices.md) are an example of this architectural approach with a focus on narrowing an application's external dependencies.

-### Problem it addresses

-When applications and processes are reliant on each other, the development lifecycle also needs to be intertwined.
-Updating, scaling, testing, and adding new features against an extensive codebase increases technical debt and decreases feasibility.

-### How it helps
+Loosely coupled architecture is an architectural style where the individual components of an application are built independently from one another (the opposite paradigm of [tightly coupled architectures](https://github.com/cncf/glossary/blob/main/definitions/tightly_coupled_architectures.md)).
+Each component, sometimes referred to as a [microservice](https://github.com/cncf/glossary/blob/main/definitions/microservices.md), is built to perform a specific function in a way that can be used by any number of other services.
+This pattern is generally slower to implement than tightly coupled architecture but has a number of benefits, particularly as applications scale.

-By decoupling an application, application development will be quicker since external dependencies will not hamper it.
-At an organizational level, teams can be structured around their competency, focusing on the specific application.
+Loosely coupled applications allow teams to develop features, deploy, and scale independently, which allows organizations to iterate quickly on individual components.
+Application development is faster and teams can be structured around their competency, focusing on their specific application.